schmiefri/e-Portfolio-CSS-Grid/docs/tutorial.md

 }
 ```

 If you know the content of your page, there is a more visual way to define your layout, `grid-area`.
 Here you define areas with string literals and then asign children to those.
+To make items span over multiple columns or rows, you can use your identifier multiple times.

 ```CSS
 .parent{